Why we pick up fallen stones in the cemetery

 Like a zen koan, I think this question is meant to be unraveled, rather than answered.

 The cemetery has a moral and spiritual (and perhaps aesthetic) obligation to tend to every ornament of loss with equal care.
-Most headstones at Green-wood are documented as to who it belonged to, but not all lives and memorializing of them were always treated equally.
+Most headstones at Green-wood are documented with who it belonged to, but not all lives — in life and in death — were always treated equally.
 Last year, while in residence at Green-wood, artist Rowan Renee documented, recognized, and honored the lives behind unmarked graves, lives often treated with less regard due to racism and classism.
-The artist described their work as “as an act of care for those at the margins of our collective memory.”
+The artist described their work as “an act of care for those at the margins of our collective memory.”

-This kind of care sticks with me as I think about climate planning and ecological loss — a kind of quiet, implicit tending-to that’s beyond doing right for a particular someone, but rather care that’s about our relationship to life itself.
-Care where there’s not much visibility around it, no one offering applause or thank you’s or hitting the “like” button.
+This kind of care sticks with me as I think about climate planning and ecological loss.
+By and large, climate stewardship work is a kind of quiet, implicit tending-to that’s beyond doing right for a particular someone, but rather, extending care that’s about our relationship to life itself.
+There’s not often much direct visibility around this kind of care.
+No stadiums of applause, few if any heartfelt handshakes, no smashing the “like” buttons.
 Care such as this, like the falling tree in the forest, exists in the realm of mystery.
-It offers reverence — the old headstone is a representation of a life lived, and thus, an embodiment of all lives lived.
+The true reward of this work is the gift of living in reverence of life itself.
+The old headstone is a representation of a life lived, and thus, an embodiment of all lives lived.
 And so we adjust the askew headstone.

 A little poem I scribbled in my notebook while on the walk: